hamstah/awstools/iam/session/README.md

 Start a new session under a different role.

 Flags:
-      --help                 Show context-sensitive help (also try --help-long and --help-man).
+      --[no-]help                Show context-sensitive help (also try --help-long and --help-man).
-  -q, --quiet                Do not output anything -s, --save-profile=SAVE-PROFILE
+  -q, --[no-]quiet               Do not output anything -s, --save-profile=SAVE-PROFILE
-                             Save the profile in the AWS credentials storage --overwrite-profile    Overwrite the profile if it already exists --assume-role-arn=ASSUME-ROLE-ARN
+                                 Save the profile in the AWS credentials storage --[no-]overwrite-profile   Overwrite the profile if it already exists --[no-]print-identity-url  Print the identity URL
+      --assume-role-arn=ASSUME-ROLE-ARN
                                  Role to assume
       --assume-role-external-id=ASSUME-ROLE-EXTERNAL-ID
                                  External ID of the role to assume --assume-role-session-name=ASSUME-ROLE-SESSION-NAME
                                  Role session name
+      --assume-role-policy=ASSUME-ROLE-POLICY
-      --region=REGION        AWS Region
+                                 IAM policy to use when assuming the role --region=REGION            AWS Region
       --mfa-serial-number=MFA-SERIAL-NUMBER
                                  MFA Serial Number
       --mfa-token-code=MFA-TOKEN-CODE
                                  MFA Token Code
       --session-duration=1h      Session Duration
-  -v, --version              Display the version
+  -v, --[no-]version             Display the version
       --log-level=warn           Log level
       --log-format=text          Log format

 Args:
   [<command>]  Command to run, prefix with -- to pass args